helios-yamet/Fitness-Station/README.md

 - As a user, after I have made a purchase I would like to leave review of the product I have bought, because I want to provide my opinion of a product.

-#### Blog
+#### review

-- As a returning user, I would like to chat about experience of the product, as I'd like to give my feedback on products.
+- As a returning user, I would like to provide my opinion on purchased products, as I'd like to give my feedback on products.

 - As a regular Gym member, I want to blog about my daily workouts, as I want to share my experience with others.

-- As a social media influencer who visits the gym on week, I want to entertain my followers by blogging about experiences, as this increases my online following.
+- As a first time buyer I would like to give constructive feedback on products.

 #### Shopping Cart and Checkout